frontendmeetup/frontendmeetup.github.io/code-of-conduct.hu.md

 A szervezők szívesen segítenek kapcsolatba lépni a helyszín biztonsági szolgálatával, esetleg a rendőrséggel, segíthetnek kísérni, vagy bármi más módon a hozzájárulni a zaklatottak személyes biztonságérzetéhez.

-_The meetup staff will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the meetup._

 Számunkra nagyon értékes a részvételetek.

-_We value your attendance._

 ## Céljaink